 As an equine major, there is a very large chance that you will end up spending a handful of weekends running, working, or showing in any of the multiple horse shows that The University of Findlay puts on each semester.
 We participate in both the Intercollegiate Horse Show Association, showing hunt seat equitation, as well as the Intercollegiate Dressage Association.
 As I write this post, in fact, the last regular season dressage show is going on at the barn, as riders from universities around our region compete on our horses from Intro to First Level, working their way to Regionals – and hopefully, the chance to compete for a national title later in the semester.

-The difference between regular horse showing and that of the intercollegiate organizations lies in the method of judging.
-As the IHSA is an equitation-based organization, and … Read More »
+The difference between regular horse showing and that of the intercollegiate organizations lies in the … Read More »

 Being a student athlete at The University of Findlay makes the time fly by so fast.